gyr1967/VidShareCodeTest/README.md

 About the site:
 - It takes a file upload from your local machine, and uploads it to an AWS bucket
 - Returns a link to the user that is active for one hour which will download the file uploaded
+- The deployed version will likely take a minute to return a response.
+This is likely due to the free tier deployments I have, as this issue didn't occur when running locally (still using AWS bucket)